stride3d/stride-website/posts/2025-04-07-distant-worlds-2-development-with-stride.md

 That may sound fairly simple, but it can still be an extra hurdle for modders.
 Having bundle-renaming built into the Game Studio would make this much easier.

+## Conclusion

+The journey through Distant Worlds 2's development offers valuable insights into what's possible with the Stride engine.
+Code Force's experience demonstrates how Stride's deep integration with .NET creates a flexible foundation for ambitious projects, allowing developers to focus on crafting unique gameplay experiences rather than wrestling with engine limitations.

+What stands out most is how the team leveraged Stride's strengths—particularly its rendering capabilities and open-source nature—while developing custom solutions where needed.
+Their approach to performance optimization, particularly for large-scale battles involving thousands of units, provides practical lessons for developers working on similarly complex simulations.

+We'd like to extend our sincere thanks to the Code Force team for sharing their expertise and experiences so candidly.
+Their willingness to detail both successes and challenges offers invaluable knowledge to the Stride community and game developers at large.

+For those inspired by what you've seen here, we encourage you to explore Stride for your own projects.
+Whether you're developing strategy games like Distant Worlds 2 or something entirely different, Stride's combination of powerful rendering, C# integration, and flexible architecture provides a solid foundation for bringing your vision to life.

+If you're already using Stride for your projects, we'd love to hear about your experiences in our [GitHub discussion]({{ site.links.github-discussions-url }}) or on our [Discord server]({{ site.links.discord-url }}).
+Your stories and insights help strengthen our growing community of developers.

 ## Links

 - Steam: [Distant Worlds 2 on Steam](https://store.steampowered.com/app/1531540/Distant_Worlds_2/)